sc30gsw/tanstack-start-todo-app/README.md

 - 🔍 Search todos by text
 - 🎯 Filter todos by completion status (All/Active/Completed)
 - 📊 Sort todos by date or text (ascending/descending)
-- 🔄 Real-time data synchronization with TanStack Query
+- ⚡ Real-time reactive updates with TanStack DB Live Queries
+- 🚀 Optimistic updates with automatic rollback on errors
-- 📝 Form validation with TanStack React Form
+- 📝 Form validation with TanStack React Form and Valibot
 - 🗄️ Database integration with Drizzle ORM and Turso (LibSQL)
-- 📡 RESTful API with Elysia and OpenAPI documentation
+- 📡 Type-safe RESTful API with Elysia and OpenAPI documentation
+- 🏗️ MVC architecture following Elysia best practices

 ## Tech Stack